KUMAWAT55/test/README.md

 ##### objects/pack folder
 Files that store many object in compressed form, along with index files to allow them to be randomly accessed are found in this directory.

+##### objects/info folder
+Additional information about the object stored is placed in this directory.